wp-plugins/mycurator/README.txt

 3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 2.1.2 =
+* Option to put link to original article above excerpt.
+* Fix to loss of training tags - automatically add topic taxonomy if missing
+* Fix to replace Cron jobs if they are somehow missing when in Training Posts page
+* Set default Look Back Days to 30

 = 2.1.1 =
 * Curate articles to custom post types